BitcoderCZ/FanScript-Documentation/README.md

 Documentation for the language [FanScript](https://github.com/BitcoderCZ/FanScript)

+Documentation in markdown format can be found [here](MdDocs/README.md)

+Example "games" can be found [here](https://github.com/BitcoderCZ/FanScript-Games)

 Some information was copied from the [Fancade Wiki](https://www.fancade.com/wiki/home)

-Documentation in markdown format can be found [here](MdDocs/README.md)

 ## Building
 - Make sure you have installed [dotnet 8 sdk](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)